balrajegorad/Chat-App/README.md

 # Chat-App
 A Chatting app build on React with socket.io for real time chatting as MERN project.
-Login and sigup authenicate with bcrypt and json web token live socket single chat group chat sending notification , profile upload and awesome UI/UX storing the chat on mongoDB complete schema using Mongoose
+Login and sigup authenicate with bcrypt and json web token live socket single chat group chat sending notification , profile upload and awesome UI/UX storing the chat on mongoDB complete schema using Mongoose.

 # React, Node and Socket.io Chat App
 - Using Socket.io to create real time messaging and notification system